-31 Halloween Halloween, which takes place on October 31, is thought to have originated with the ancient Cettic festival of Samhain, though it shares important these with various other celebrations from several faiths and cultures, including Dia do to Muertos (or the Osay) Aftel Diashies Day, and All Souls Day, Halloween made its way over to the United States with British and Irish colonists, eventually becoming the holiday we know today, with traditions of door to-door trick-or-treating and decreations.
-(Iteratorius of door to-door trick-or-treating and decreations.)
-31 (evening) - November 1 Samhain / Samhuinn / Hallows Samhain is the festival of the dead.
+31 Halloween Halloween, which takes place on October 31, is thought to have originated with the ancient Celtic festival of Samhain, though it shares important ties with various other celebrations from several faiths and cultures, including Día de los Muertos (or the Day of the Dead), All Saints Day, and All Souls Day.
+Halloween made its way over to the United States with British and Irish colonists, eventually becoming the holiday we know today, with traditions of door-to-door trick-or-treating and decorations.
+(International) 31 (evening) - November 1 Samhain / Samhuinn / Hallows Samhain is the festival of the dead.
 It is the most solemn of the sabbats but is not a time of fear.
 It is a time to understand more deeply that life and death are part of a sacred whole, as Pagans celebrate death as part of life.
 Samhain is the third harvest - the animal harvest - when domesticated animals not likely to make it through the winter were killed and their meat preserved for winter.
 It is also a time for remembering ancestors and those who have died in the past year.
 (Paganism/Wicca/Druid)